orxfun/orx-parallel/README.md

 ## Contributing

 Contributions are welcome!
 If you notice an error, have a question or think something could be improved, please open an [issue](https://github.com/orxfun/orx-parallel/issues/new) or create a PR.

+Parallel runner strategies are especially open for research and improvement.
+You can start by looking at the current [`adaptive`](https://github.com/orxfun/orx-parallel/tree/main/src/runner/runner_variants/adaptive_chunk) and [`fixed`](https://github.com/orxfun/orx-parallel/tree/main/src/runner/runner_variants/fixed_chunk) runners, then experiment with a new `ParRunner` implementation.
+Please run the tests in this repository.
+You may use the [`orx-parallel-benchmarks`](https://github.com/orxfun/orx-parallel-benchmarks) repository to measure the performance impact.
+Benchmark manifests can point to your own branch; if you want to benchmark your runner as the default, update the `DefaultRunner` alias and `default_runner()` wiring in [`src/runner/mod.rs`](https://github.com/orxfun/orx-parallel/blob/main/src/runner/mod.rs) on that branch.
+You can also use the benchmark repository as a template for measuring your own specific computation.

+If there is an input type or collection you would like to parallelize, please open an issue.
+Collection-specific support can often be added by implementing the appropriate `ConcurrentIter` integration in the collection crate.

 ## License